What is an “Agency”?

 About Doug Mancini

-From the “ground-floor” days of dial-up to the surge in mobile and social media, Executive Vice President Doug Mancini has left an indelible creative stamp on countless global brands while remaining the office “rock,” proving a high-intensity thinker can be astoundingly low-key.
-(Something his clients – and four kids – tend to appreciate).
+Doug is the Executive Vice President and COO at Liquid Interactive.
+From the “ground-floor” days of dial-up to the surge in mobile and social media, Doug has left an indelible creative stamp on countless global brands while remaining the office “rock,” proving a high-intensity thinker can be astoundingly low-key.